bibek22/blog/content/lazy-evaluation-in-python.md

 ```

 Admittedly, this performs terribly.
 Prime generation algorithm can do much better, and also every
 prime is generated twice: once from `a` and `b` each.
-But it does the job i.e. gives you an 'infinite'
+But it serves the purpose of illustration and gives you an 'infinite'
 list of [twin primes](https://en.wikipedia.org/wiki/Twin_prime#History).  ;)

 The End